Open Science Cloud (EOSC)

 Development to Date

-Against this background, the H2020 project EOSCsecretariat.eu provided the necessary operational framework to support the steering bodies of the EOSC.
-The article Developing EOSC, published by ACOnet in 2019, provides a comprehensive overview of the governance structures of EOSC and the status of developments from 2019 to 2020.
+The article Developing EOSC, published by ACOnet in 2019, provides a comprehensive overview of the governance structures of EOSC and the status of developments during the initial phase.